-Simply put, Hip Hop Education is the use of hip hop culture, especially rap songs and lyrics, as classroom content—both in the creation of material to learn and in the delivery of existing material.
+Simply put, hip hop in the classroom is the use of hip hop culture, especially rap songs and lyrics, as classroom content—both in the creation of material to learn and in the delivery of existing material.

 From the 1970s to today, there is no denying the pervasiveness of hip hop in today’s youth culture.
 While it has been present and even popular for decades, with hip hop figures represented among different generations, hip hop culture has always—even as it has aged and matured—had an association with the youth of today.
 This in itself is an anomaly; how can something be about and in response to historical events, political climates, and even living conditions without dating itself?